GuideNepalWomenPropertyInheritancePersonal Finance

 Dowry as a demand is criminal.
 Section 174 of the National Penal Code 2074 makes demanding or accepting dowry as a condition of marriage punishable by up to three years' imprisonment and up to Rs 30,000 fine.
 Post-marriage dowry harassment runs to five years and Rs 50,000.
 The Social Practices Reform Act 2033 has been on the books since 1976 banning public display of daijo and capping permissible customary gifts (Itihasaa source).

 The distinction is straightforward in law.
-A gift from the bride's own family to her, with no condition, is hers — and is private property.
+A gift from the bride's own family to her, with no condition, is hers — and is private property, with no standalone gift tax owed on it.
 A transfer demanded by the groom's family as a condition of the marriage is a criminal payment.
 The middle ground of "customary gifts the groom's side comes to expect" is where most disputes arise, and is the corner of family money that the money talks with parents conversation usually has to cover before a wedding.

 Registration concessions: where the law turns into real rupees